 Medium Buildings: 5 or more units and under 50,000 square feet

 For medium-sized apartment buildings in Minneapolis, property owners are required to provide building Energy Cost Reports via the rental application.
 These reports have information about the overall energy use and energy costs for the entire building.
 Ask the property manager if you will be responsible for any of these heating and electricity costs and use this information to compare different housing options against your budget.
+Please note that condominiums and townhomes are not included in this ordinance.
 See the example Energy Cost Report below and how to use it.

 How to Read Your Energy Cost Report